C3-PRO/c3-pro-ios-framework/Sources/Consent/README.md

 ----------------

 To read eligibility and consent data from a bundled consent called `Consent.json` you can do the following.
-It will also use the bundled file `Consent_full.html` to show a custom HTML page in the _“Agree”_ step instead of auto-generating that page from all consent sections.
+This example will also use the bundled file `Consent_full.html` to show a custom HTML page in the _“Agree”_ step instead of auto-generating that page from all consent sections.
 This is optional and, if omitted, the consent will be composed of all the individual consenting sections.

 You could use this method in combination with `setupUI()` shown in `StudyIntro/README.md`.